si-cim/prototorch_models/docs/source/library.rst

 Probabilistic variants assume, that the prototypes generate a probability distribution over the classes.
 For a test sample they return a distribution instead of a class assignment.

-The following two algorihms were presented by :cite:t:`seo2003` .
+The following two algorithms were presented by :cite:t:`seo2003` .
 Every prototypes is a center of a gaussian distribution of its class, generating a mixture model.

 .. autoclass:: prototorch.models.probabilistic.SLVQ